ganfaul/ucd-csci2312-pa2/README.md

 ### Grading

 An autograding script will run the test suite against your files.
 Your grade will be based on the number of tests passed.
 (E.g. if your code passes 3 out of 6 test cases, your score will be 50% and the grade will be the corresponding letter grade in the course's grading scale).
-The test suite for PA2 has __204__ tests.
+The test suite for PA2 has __204__ tests. **Note:** The testing and grading will be done with fresh original copies of all the provided files.
+In the course of development, you can modify them, if you need to, but your changes will not be used.
+Only your <tt>Point.cpp</tt> and <tt>Cluster.cpp</tt> files will be used.

+### Compiler

+Your program should run on **GCC 4.9.0** or later, or **Clang 3.3** or later.
+No other compilers are supported.

 ### Due Date